wagtail/wagtail/docs/editor_manual/administrator_tasks/managing_workflows.rst

 .. image:: ../../_static/images/screen44_workflow_edit.png

-Under `Tasks`, you can add, remove, or reorder tasks in a workflow.
+Under `Add tasks to your workflow`, you can add, remove, or reorder tasks in a workflow.
 When adding a task to a workflow, you will be given the option to create a new task, or reuse an existing one.

-Under `Pages`, you can see a list of the pages to which the workflow has been assigned: any child pages will also have the same workflow, so if a workflow is assigned to the root page, it becomes the default workflow.
+Under `Assign your workflow to pages`, you can see a list of the pages to which the workflow has been assigned: any child pages will also have the same workflow, so if a workflow is assigned to the root page, it becomes the default workflow.
 You may remove it from pages using the `Delete` button to the right of each entry, or assign it to a page using the `Choose a page` button.

 The action menu at the bottom allows you to save your changes, or to disable the workflow, which will cancel all pages currently in moderation on this workflow, and prevent others from starting it.
+On a previously disabled workflow, there is also the option to enable it again.

 Creating and editing tasks
 __________________________